moebiussurfing/ofxPresetsManager/README.md

 ## Thanks
 *Thanks to all the above coders!*
-*Special thanks to **Nicola Pisanti** for the original https://github.com/npisanti/ofxGuiPresetSelector
+*Special Thanks to **Nicola Pisanti** for the original https://github.com/npisanti/ofxGuiPresetSelector
 which inspired this addon a lot.
 Some of his code is also used here.*

 *Special Thanks 2 goes to **@Daandelange** for his work to the DEFINITIVE **ofxImGui** repository.
 Thanks **Daan**!*